markroze/boostrap_10_column/README.md

 # boostrap_10_column
-bootstrap full 10 column layout just add this file to your bootstrap css at the end or add as new css file
+bootstrap 10 column layout (5 column layout) FULL!!!! just add this file to your bootstrap css at the end or add as new css file

 this is fully working as col-xs-101 for 10%, col-xs-102 for 20% and so on..